 The Bell In Hand Tavern

 The Bell in Hand Tavern opened in 1795 and is one of the oldest operating taverns in Boston.
-The original location was near the site of the Boston City Hall.
-In 1844, it moved to its current location at 45 Union Street.
-Important Revolutionary figures such as Daniel Webster and Paul Revere were known for frequenting the bar in its early years.
+The tavern's original location was near the site of the Boston City Hall, and important Revolutionary figures such as Daniel Webster and Paul Revere were known for frequenting the bar in these early years.
+The establishment has operated on School Street, Devonshire Street, and the current location on Union Street.
 Today, visitors can still go to the tavern and order a meal and a drink as well as observe its history.

 Backstory and Context